sushiGit-sudo/dummy-random-access-memory/README.md

 To compile this with your project on linux use `gcc -shared -fPIC -c random-access.c -o random-access.so` then use `gcc __your_project__ random-access.so -o __your_exe__`.

+To use this on visual studio just import the files into your project.

 > This module was created by (c)bitwise-studio.